andela/rails-api-practice/README.md

     Type in:

-    > vendor.errors.empty?
+    > vendor.errors.messages.empty?

     What does empty? do?
 Look it up.
+    This returns true so vendor is valid.

     Type in: